jgfrisk/discount-service/README.md

 $ make build start
 ```

-Service should now be listening to `http://localhost:5000` and a test endpoint at [http://localhost:5000/test](http://localhost:5000/test) See [Makefile](./Makefile) for more targets, their details and commands to run service without make.
+Service should now be listening to `http://localhost:5000`.
+Test with API documentation [link](http://localhost:5000/apidocs).

+See [Makefile](./Makefile) for more details and fow how to run without make.

+### Tests
+If you have Python installed the API tests can be run with ```$ make run-tests```.
+Note that the test suite assumes that the database is empty at start so restarting the service between runs is a good idea.